 While state and federal protections for historic properties are usually limited to "consideration" of potential impacts during a state or federal undertaking, local-level regulation has the ability to stop or alter a project, if authored to do so.
-These regulations must strike a careful balance between protection of community character and individual property rights, and must the written and executed in an open, concise, and consistent way to maintain a level of fairness while achieving the goals that inspired the local regulations, municipalities in Massachusetts still establish new local historic districts and new demolition review bylaws on a regular basis; in addition, other towns which have decades-long cultural resources bylaws continue to evaluate and update them with strong input from the communities that share in them.
+These regulations must strike a careful balance between protection of community character and individual property rights, and must the written and executed in an open, concise, and consistent way to maintain a level of fairness while achieving the goals that inspired the local regulations at the outset.
+Despite the numerous challenges inherent in local-level historic regulations, municipalities in Massachusetts still establish new local historic districts and new demolition review bylaws on a regular basis; in addition, other towns which have decades-long cultural resources bylaws continue to evaluate and update them with strong input from the communities that share in them.